brainiak/rt-cloud/Readme.md

 ## 4. Run RTCloud experiment: template project
 The following starts up the three RTCloud components and runs through the template project mentioned in step 3.
 These three components can all be run on the same machine or can be separately started up on different machines.

-**If you are running all three components on the same machine for testing purposes** then you should skip steps 4b and 4c, remove the <code>--dataRemote</code> and <code>--subjectRemote</code> arguments, and if using Docker add <code>-v OUT_DIR:/rt-cloud/outDir</code> to the data_analyser command (where OUT_DIR refers to where you want your realtime outputs stored).
-Use "172.17.0.1" as the WEB_IP (this is Docker's network ip).
+**If you are running all three components on the same machine within a single terminal for testing purposes** then you can skip steps 4b and 4c, remove the <code>--dataRemote</code> and <code>--subjectRemote</code> arguments, and if using Docker add <code>-v OUT_DIR:/rt-cloud/outDir</code> to the data_analyser command (where OUT_DIR refers to where you want your realtime outputs stored).

+**If you are running all three components on the same machine with different terminal windows for testing purposes** then you should only specify "-p 8888:8888" in the initial data_analyser command, and you should use "172.17.0.1" as your WEB_IP if using Docker.

 ### 4a.
 Run data_analyser